Fantom-Factory/afIoc/readme.md

 }
 ```

 The above shows how to use configuration IDs to position the contributions using `before` and `after` notation.
-If the `Penguins` service were to print the List, it would look like:
+If the `Penguins` service were to print the List it was injected with, it would look like:

 ```
 [